 So many holidays focus on kids getting stuff (candy, presents, etc.).
 It’s nice when we can change the message and let the kids give a gift from their hearts without expecting anything in return.

 P.S.
-If you really want to go all-out on the Halloween theme, USPS sells Disney Villain stamps.
+If you really want to go all-out on the Halloween theme, USPS sells monster and skull stamps.